 I'm sure I've suffered more upset stomachs from drinking too much alcohol than I have as a result of bad eggs.
 That said, eggs are susceptible to Salmonella contamination so it's worth taking steps to reduce the risk of Salmonella poisoning so you should be aware of the following dos and don'ts.

-1. Consider using pasteurised egg rather than fresh egg.
-Particularly, in a bar or a restaurant, why would you take risk of serving fresh egg white when good quality refrigerated pasteurised egg white is undistinguishable from fresh egg white in a cocktail.
+1. Consider using pasteurised eggs rather than fresh eggs.
+Particularly, in a bar or a restaurant, why would you take risk of serving fresh egg white when quality refrigerated pasteurised egg white is undistinguishable from fresh egg white in a cocktail?
 Pasteurised egg white may cost a little more, but it comes in handy to use 500g Tera cartons - enough for 30+ cocktails.